 Set Yourself Up For Success!

-For most of us, thoughts about this year’s garden leapfrog immediately to “What exciting new varieties will I grow?”
+For most of us, thoughts about this year’s garden immediately leap to “what exciting new varieties should I grow?”

-Take a moment.
+But first, take a moment.
 Close your eyes.
-Think about the best gardener you know - the person with that enviable kitchen garden and those killer flower borders.
-You bet your bottom dollar that knowledgeable soul takes care of two key things before choosing a single plant: location and soil.
+Think about the best gardener you know - the person with that enviable kitchen garden and those gorgeous flower beds.
+Chances are that a knowledgeable gardener takes care of two key things before choosing a single plant: location and soil.

 Location, Location, Location

-How well did last year’s garden site(s) work?
+Before you select new plants for this year, how well did last year’s garden locations work?

-Observe: You probably already know if your soil is super sandy, sticky clay or hard packed.
+Observe: Is your soil super sandy, sticky clay, or hard-packed?

-Test: Before you “fix”, determine what is needed.
-You can test your pH, nitrogen, phosphorus and potassium levels of your soil using a Soil Test Kit.
-Your local Cooperative Extension office offers super helpful soil testing services, plus advice about soil types found in your part of the country.
-Give them a call and ask every question that comes to mind.
-That is why they are there – to help gardeners like us.
-Find yours here.
+Test: Before you “fix” your soil, determine what nutrients are needed.
+You can test the pH, nitrogen, phosphorus, and potassium levels of your soil using our Soil Test Kit.
+Your local Cooperative Extension office also offers helpful soil testing services, plus advice about soil types found in your part of the country.
+Use an internet search engine to find your local office.

 Amend: Once you know what your soil needs, add it.
 Work it in.
-Check out any of these products to give you the luscious soil your garden deserves.
+Check out our all-natural, nontoxic or organic soil solutions to give you the luscious soil your plants deserve.